sungwookbi/config_unit_test/README.md

 # config_unit_test

-This is a sample unit test using pytest (Needs it to be installed if run locally) .travis.yml is required if you are using TravisCI (continuous integration) requirements.txt is required for GitHub Actions (GitHub based continuous integration)
+This is a sample unit test using pytest (Needs it to be installed if run locally) <br>
+.travis.yml is required if you are using TravisCI (continuous integration) <br>
+requirements.txt is required for GitHub Actions (GitHub based continuous integration)

 Within the folder, just type in command prompt: